CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md

 * [Okta docs](https://developer.okta.com/docs/reference/api/oidc/#request-parameters)

 {% hint style="info" %}
 Auth0 does not support Introspection; therefore we can only validate the access token by calling /userinfo within our current remote token validation flow.
-This will cause the Kubecost UI to not function under an Auth0 integration, as it makes a large number of continuous calls to load the various components on the page and the Auth0 /userinfo endpoint is rate limited.
-Independent calls against Kubecost endpoints (eg. via cURL or Postman) should still be supported.
+This will cause the nOps UI to not function under an Auth0 integration, as it makes a large number of continuous calls to load the various components on the page and the Auth0 /userinfo endpoint is rate limited.
+Independent calls against nOps endpoints (eg. via cURL or Postman) should still be supported.
 {% endhint %}

 ## Token validation

-Once the Kubecost application has been successfully integrated with OIDC, we will expect requests to Kubecost endpoints to contain the JWT access token, either:
+Once the nOps application has been successfully integrated with OIDC, we will expect requests to nOps endpoints to contain the JWT access token, either:

 * As a cookie named `token`,
 * As a cookie named `id_token` (Set `.Values.oidc.useIDToken = true`),